- Interview Form (Green Sheet)

 - Student's Responsibilities

-Students who have secured FWS employment must come to the Financial Aid Office to receive a FWS Interview Form (available first class day each semester).
-This form provides employment information and must be filled out completely by student and employer before actual work begins.
+Students who have secured FWS employment will need to complete the FWS Interview Form (Green Sheet).
+Students should meet with their employer on the first class day to obtain the form.
+This form provides important employment information and must be filled out completely by student and employer before actual work begins.

 FWS is available during the Fall, Spring and Summer semesters.
 FWS students are eligible to work beginning with the first day of class through the last day of final exams.